It’s never too late to go to a tax agent and prepare all the necessary forecasts and start planning your finances effectively.

 - KNOW ABOUT INCOME PROTECTION

 You certainly don’t want your income to come to a standstill if you ever have an accident or a major illness.
 Income Protection Insurance pays benefits to the taxpayers who get incapacitated due to an unforeseen health hazard.
-You can claim the income protection insurance premium, you paid

 - KEEP RECEIPTS OF EACH AND EVERY TRANSACTION